DevOps Engineer Masters Program (19 Blogs) Become a Certified Professional

 4. Stability and Performance – Linux provides very high stability i.e. it does not need a reboot after a short period of time.
 Your Linux system rarely slows down or freezes.You can work without any disturbance on your Linux systems.
 Linux provides remarkably high performance on various networks and workstations.

-Linux Commands in DevOps
+Linux Commands for DevOps

 ls